 So, for example, if your left earbud plays something that’s a frequency of 520 hertz, and your right ear plays something that’s a frequency of 530 hertz, your brain will adjust itself to be the difference—in this case, 10 hertz.

 While this may seem kind of strange or stupid in theory, in practice it’s actually one of the most powerful self-improvement tools I’ve encountered.
 By listening to binaural beats, you can literally prime your brain to be in a certain frequency on command.
-Let’s look at some of the frequencies that binaural beats can induce down below.

 Your brain isn’t always operating in one “mode,” so to speak.
 Rather, it’s actually oscillating between different frequencies at different times during the day.
 With binaural beats, however, you can engage certain brain frequencies on demand.